 The treatment should work quickly.
 If you continue to have itchiness a week after treatment, see your healthcare provider.
 You may need a repeat treatment at that time.

 If you have lice in your eyelashes, your treatment may be different.
 You’ll likely need to coat your eyelashes with petroleum jelly twice a day for about a week.
 This will be a prescription type of petroleum jelly that won’t irritate your eyes.
-This will loosen the lice and nits so you can remove them.
+It will loosen the lice and nits so you can remove them.
 In more severe cases, you may need another prescription treatment.

-Make sure to tell your sexual partners that you have public lice.
+Make sure to tell your sexual partners that you have pubic lice.
 They will need to be diagnosed and treated.
 Tell anyone that you had sex with in the last month.
 Don’t have any sexual contact until you have been treated and your healthcare provider says you are lice-free.

-What are the complications of pubic lice?
+What are possible complications of pubic lice?